hannobraun/caterpillar/README.md

 Caterpillar is currently untyped, meaning there is only a single data type, 32-bit words, and all values are represented using those.
 This isn't a final decision.
-It just was the easiest place to start.
+It's just the easiest place to start at.

 Hopefully soon, the language will become dynamically typed.
 Over time, I expect that types can be inferred in more and more situations, until the language is